kchristidis/island/README.md

 10. `late_cnt_sell` [integer]: count of late `sell` transactions
 11. `late_decrs` [integer]: count of late `postKey` transactions
 12. `prob_iters` [integer]: count of problematic iterations; this may occur when we attempt to iterate over the keys in the contract's key-value store with a partial composite key
 13. `prob_marshals` [integer]: count of problematic serializations and deserializations.
-This counter is bumped if an error occurs when the contract attempts to serialize the JSON blob that it will send back to the invoker as a response, or when the contract attempts to deserialize the call arguments, or a marshalled value in the contract's key-value store.
+This counter is incremented if an error occurs when (a) the contract attempts to serialize the JSON blob that it will send back to the invoker as a response, or (b) when the contract attempts to deserialize the call arguments, or a marshalled value in the contract's key-value store.
 14. `prob_decrs` [integer]: count of problematic decryption attempts; these can happen during the `markEnd` call when we attempt to retrieve a serialized PEM-encoded private key, deserialize said key, decode said key, or decode the bid that is encrypted with said key.
 15. `prob_bid_calcs` [integer]: count of problematic attempts to calculate the market clearing price during the `markEnd` call
 16. `prob_keys` [integer]: count of problematic attempts to interact with a key in the contract's key-value store, i.e. read from it or write to it; it is the sum of `prob_gets` and `prob_puts`
 17. `prob_gets` [integer]: count of problematic attempts to read a key from the contract's key-value store
 18. `prob_puts` [integer]: count of problematic attempts to write a key to the contract's key-value store

-For practitioners that wish to understand the exact context in which a slot counter is bumped, see the fields in the `MetricsOutput` struct in `chaincode/schema.go` and grep the codebase for them.
+For practitioners that wish to understand the exact context under which a slot counter is incremented, see the fields in the `MetricsOutput` struct in `chaincode/schema.go` and grep the codebase for them.

 #### Transaction-indexed stats

 1. `tx_id` [string] (*index*): the transaction under inspection
-2. `latency_ms` [integer]: the end-to-end latency of the transaction, as observed by the client; timer starts right before the client invokes the smart contract method, timer ends when the contract response is received.
+2. `latency_ms` [integer]: the end-to-end latency of the transaction, as observed by the client; timer starts right before the client invokes the smart contract method; timer ends when the contract response is received.
-3. `tx_type` [string]: the type of the transaction; allowed values are `buy`, `sell`, `postKey`, and `markEnd`,
+3. `tx_type` [string]: the type of the transaction; allowed values are `buy`, `sell`, `postKey`, and `markEnd`.
 4. `attempt` [intger]: the attempt for this particular transaction; a transaction can be attempted up to `schema.RetryCount` times.
 5. `tx_status` [string]: the result of the transaction; allowed values are `success`, or the specific error that the invocation returned.

 ## Credits

 This repo began its life as a fork of the [heroes-service repo](https://github.com/chainHero/heroes-service).
-Experiments 2-3 make use of the composite keys iteration as demonstrated in the [high-throughput Fabric sample](https://github.com/hyperledger/fabric-samples/blob/ab46e3548c46acf1c541eca71914c20bbe212f6a/high-throughput/README.md).
+Experiments 2-3 make use of the composite keys iteration, initially demonstrated in the [high-throughput Fabric sample](https://github.com/hyperledger/fabric-samples/blob/ab46e3548c46acf1c541eca71914c20bbe212f6a/high-throughput/README.md).

 ## Contributing